Trex Company, Inc.

-Trex Company, Inc. is a manufacturer of wood-alternative composite decking, railing, and other outdoor items made from recycled materials.
-Headquartered in Winchester, Virginia, Trex is world's largest manufacturer of wood-alternative decking and railing.
-Trex composite products are made of 95% recycled materials.
-In redirecting more than 400 million pounds of plastic and scrap wood from landfills each year, Trex is one of the largest plastic film recyclers in the US.
+Trex Company, Inc. is a manufacturer of wood-alternative composite decking, residential railing, and other outdoor items made from recycled materials.
+Its headquarters is in Winchester, Virginia.

+Trex composite decking products are made of up to 95% recycled materials.
+In redirecting more than 300 million pounds of plastic and scrap wood from landfills each year, Trex is one of the largest plastic film recyclers in North America.
+Since its founding in 1996, the company has diverted more than 5 billion pounds of polyethylene plastic from landfills and waterways.

 Company history

 In 1988, Roger Wittenberg combined sawdust and plastic bags to create a park bench.
 In 1996, Mobil Chemical Co. acquired Wittenberg's technology and formed Trex, LLC.
 Trex is widely considered to be one of the inventors of composite decking made from recyclable materials.
 The idea for a process and product created to maximize the use of materials that would otherwise wind up in landfills is credited to inventors Kjell-Ake Gustafsson, of Binghamton, New York; John J. Muller, of Winchester, Virginia; and Roger A. Wittenberg of Newton, Pennsylvania.
-The first patent for a “Method of Producing a Wood-Thermoplastic Composite Material” was filed as U.S. Patent number 5746958 in March 1995 and granted in May 1998.
+The first patent for a "Method of Producing a Wood-Thermoplastic Composite Material" was filed as U.S. Patent number 5746958 in March 1995 and granted in May 1998.

-Leadership
+Leadership and employees

 Bryan H. Fairbanks was named president and CEO of Trex effective April 29, 2020.
-Former president and CEO (2015-2020), James E. Cline, has assumed the position of chairman of the board.
-Dennis C. Schemm was named vice president and CFO and Ronald W. Kaplan is now vice chairman effective April 29, 2020.
+Former president and CEO (2015-2020), James E. Cline, has assumed the position of chairman of the board and Ronald W. Kaplan is now vice chairman effective April 29, 2020.

+Other key Trex Company executives include Brenda Lovcik, Senior Vice President and Chief Financial Officer; Adam Zambanini, Executive Vice President and Chief Operating Officer; Amy Fernandez, Senior Vice President, Chief Legal Officer, Secretary and Chief Sustainability Officer; Anand Kangala, Vice President and Chief Information Officer; Jacob Rudolph, Senior Vice President, Chief Human Resource Officer.

+Trex Company employs more than 1,800 people worldwide.
+In June 2023, the took occupancy of its new global headquarters in Winchester, Virginia that accommodates approximately 200 employees.
+The 64,000-square-foot office facility features Trex cladding, a large Trex outdoor living space and eco-friendly elements such as electric vehicle charging stations and rooftop solar panels.